 The Hedrin JV has engaged the Company to provide management services to the Limited Partnership in exchange for a management fee, which for 2008, on an annualized basis, is \$527,000.
-As of March 31, 2008, the Company has recognized \$51,496 of other income from management fees earned from the Hedrin JV.
+As of June 30, 2008, the Company has recognized \$183,266 of other income from management fees earned from the Hedrin JV which is included in the Company's Condensed Consolidated Statement of Operations for the six months ended june 30, 2008 as a component of interest and other income.